flare-foundation/docs/docs/user/staking/staking-flarestake.md

 | Minimum duration |   60 days |    14 days |

 At the end of every [reward epoch](../../tech/ftso.md#reward-epoch), participants are rewarded according to how well their chosen validator performed in that period.

+!!! info "Staking amounts and rewards are limited"

+    When you choose your validator and amount to stake, consider the [delegation factor and the staking cap](./index.md#limits).

 The [deployment phases summary](../../tech/validators.md#summary) shows other rewards that staked funds can still earn while they are locked.

 Given that the Flare network uses two [independent underlying chains](../../tech/flare.md#flare-chains), there is one extra step that must be considered.